luciolucio/rol/README.markdown

 Rol is not very useful if you do not bank online or do not use credit and debit cards much.

-## First iteration
+## Roadmap

-* Read email alert from Chase, parse and output something to standard output
+* Read email alert from Chase, parse and output something to standard output - DONE
+* Start parsing dates

 ## Usage